 Civil Classrooms Make Future Leaders

-middle school teacherIt is our intention that every every classroom be an island of civility where faculty members set examples of fair-minded, respectful, sensitive, caring, tolerant, and cooperative behavior–and students learn to practice it.
+middle school teacherIt is our intention that every classroom be an island of civility where faculty members set examples of fair-minded, respectful, sensitive, caring, tolerant, and cooperative behavior–and students learn to practice it.

 Our classrooms must always be places where competing ideas, opposing ideologies, moral dilemmas of all descriptions, and cultural differences are appreciated, given a fair hearing, studied, discussed, and debated rationally and civilly.
 We do not indoctrinate our students or expect to shape their views on topics.
 We teach each student the skills of respectful debate and critical thinking to examine issues from all sides and make an informed decision.